 Method Three: Dark spaces

 I found this method on the Southern Exposure Seed Exchange Website.
-I put one sweet potato in a bag, in a warm location but where humidity should be good.
+I put one sweet potato in a bag, in a warm location but where the humidity should be good.
 Will check on it once a week and provide updates on the blog too.

 We’ll see which method works best for getting the slips growing and then, how much we harvest.
 Who’s excited?!?!
+Results are in!
+See BIG Results makes Happy Sweet Potatoes for the final update.

 I am a first time reader and enjoyed this experience.
 I will continue checking your blog and how to do whatever it us you are doing.
 Thank you for sharing your life and times.